 After over 30 years as a traditional country music icon, George Strait is getting ready to hang up his guitar.
 The "King of Country" is currently on his final tour before retiring from the industry.
 The tour, entitled Cowboy Rides Away, will run through 2014.
-Martina McBride will open for at least the first leg of the tour.
+Strait will tour with a number of fellow country stars.

 George Strait was born on May 18, 1952, in Poteet, Texas.
 Strait actually began his life in music as a rocker, playing in a rock band during high school, but later switched genres to country.
 Strait's transition to country came during his time in the Army country band Rambling Country.
 After leaving the armed forces in 1975, he attended Southwest Texas State University to complete a degree in agriculture.
 In 1975, while attending SWT, George Strait was accepted as lead singer into the Ace in the Hole Band.
 Although Ace in the Hole produced a few records for independent label D during the 1970s, the band never achieved much success.
 Today, Ace in the Hole acts as the back-up band for Strait.